Why We Wrote This Guide

 - Music Distributors

 It is rare for an artist to need or have the means to hire any team members in the first stages of their career.
-If an artist is beginning to record, play shows, make their name known and accumulate a small audience, they likely have no issue handling things on their own.
+If an artist is beginning to record, play shows, make their name known, and accumulate a small audience, they likely have no issue handling things on their own.
 However, there comes a point at which the operation outgrows the DIY method and an artist begins searching for a professional team.
 There is no right way to build a team—some artists find success with a large team, and some find success with a team of one or two.
 However, there are several things that artists typically begin to require assistance with when they are ready to develop their career to a more professional level.
 The team members featured in this guide are those typically hired by artists first.

 An artist’s manager acts as a guide for their career, always making decisions with long-term success in mind.
 The scope of a manager’s responsibility varies greatly.
 Some artists only want a business manager to handle their finances and complex logistics, without touching their personal lives.
 Others employ management to handle almost every aspect of their lives, both personally and professionally.
 The basic goal of any manager should be to do whatever they must do in order to help their client succeed.

 It is important to note that there are laws that dictate that artist managers legally cannot be live agents.
+This is because personal managers are not required to have a license to provide their services to an artist while a live agent has to have a license.

 The foundation of the artist’s career often begins with gaining an audience through live performances.
 Concerts tend to grow more valuable for artists as they gain mainstream appeal and begin booking increasingly larger venues.
 Booking agents are responsible for the logistics surrounding an artist’s live performances.